drewtodd/drewtodd.github.io/_posts/2016-10-2-playback.md

 *Me: "What did you think would happen when you clicked that link?"*

-If you need clarification "in other words," make sure it's their words you receive.
+If you need clarification "in other words," make sure it's the test participant's words you receive.

 ### It's okay to bail out